microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/04-Performance.md

 - The WRITELOG wait type is one of the highest count for wait types.
 - The avg time to write to the transaction log is somewhere around 2ms.

 The duration of this workload on a SQL Server 2019 instance with a SSD drive is somewhere around 15 seconds.
-The total duration using this on Azure SQL Database using a Gen5 v8core is around 32+ seconds.
+The total duration using this on Azure SQL Database using a Gen5 v8core ~20 seconds.

 WRITELOG wait types are indicative of latency flushing to the transaction log.
 2ms per write doesn't seem like much but on a local SSD drive these waits may < 1ms.